 Here’s our list of the 10 biggest castles in the world.
-The term “castle” conjures thoughts of fairytales heard and read in childhood.
-Yet, the locales and structures described in these fantastic fables were born out of realistic roots—as seen by the majestic Prague Castle in the Czech Republic or Germany’s Neuschwanstein castle.
+Castles conjures thoughts of fairytales, royalty and wonderment.
+Yet, the locales and structures imagined in these fantastic fables are founded in overwhelming reality.

 Prague Castle, Czech Republic

-Showcasing a blend of Gothic, Romanesque and almost all other architectural styles that the last millennium could dish out, Prague Castle in the capital of the Czech Republic is believed to have begun as a fortification built by Prince Bořivoj and his son Spytihněv of the Premyslid dynasty around 880.
+Showcasing a blend of Gothic, Romanesque and almost everyother architectural style that the last millennium could dish out, Prague Castle, in the capital of the Czech Republic, is believed to have begun as a fortification built by Prince Bořivoj and his son Spytihněv of the Premyslid dynasty around 880.

 Declared a UNESCO World Heritage site in 1992, Prague Castle underwent renovation under Slovenian architect Josip Plečnik between 1918 and 1938.
 Covering a total surface area of around 18 acres (66,761 sq m), Prague Castle is in the Guinness Book of Records for being the biggest ancient castle in the world.

 Malbork Castle, Poland

 A UNESCO World Heritage Site since 1997, Malbork Castle lays claim to the title of being the biggest castle in the world at 143,591 square meters.
 This giant is situated in the town of Malbork, Poland, just an hour’s train journey from Gdansk.
 Built by Teutonic knights in 1274 as a fortified monastery, the castle-convent was used by these warrior-monks as their headquarters while conducting crusades against pagans in the Baltic territories.